Skip to content

 Use Case:

-• Outputs the CLI version, local repo version (if run from a clone), and installed versions across all 3 client directories.
+• Outputs the CLI version, local repo version (if run from a clone), and installed versions across supported client surfaces.

 • Optional: Queries the upstream latest release tag and determines if an upgrade is needed.